 UX Strategy Examples

-So what does a good UX strategy look like?
+So, what does a good UX strategy look like?
 Let’s break down a few examples.

 The Google search page is a thing of UX beauty.
 Here’s why: It’s simple and does exactly what you’d expect.
 While there are options to access Gmail, Google Images, or your Google Account, the vast majority of the webpage is white space.

-What we like: This simple interactive design keeps users engaged while also conveying the utility of what they can expect from LinkedIn's service.
+What we like: This simple interactive design keeps users engaged while conveying the utility of what they can expect from LinkedIn's service.

-Improving Your UX Strategy
+How to Improve Your UX Strategy

 For Jesse James Garrett, a pioneer of UX design, current efforts often miss the mark when it comes to delivering a truly human-centered experience.